 Dyslexia tests for children, secondary school students and adults.
-These can be done in my Berkshire office or at your home/college/place of work in the South of England
+These can be done in my Berkshire office or at your home/college/place of work in the South of England.

 DYSLEXIC SIGNS: